oracle-quickstart/oci-hpc/README.md

-Allow dynamic-group instance_principal to manage compute-management-family in compartment compartmentName Allow dynamic-group instance_principal to manage instance-family in compartment compartmentName Allow dynamic-group instance_principal to use virtual-network-family in compartment compartmentName
+Allow dynamic-group instance_principal to manage compute-management-family in compartment compartmentName Allow dynamic-group instance_principal to manage instance-family in compartment compartmentName Allow dynamic-group instance_principal to use virtual-network-family in compartment compartmentName Allow dynamic-group instance_principal to use volumes in compartment compartmentName
 ```
 or: